 - (317) 962-9237

 Jane Hartsock JD, MA, is Director of Clinical Ethics for the Academic Health Center at IU Health, in the Fairbanks Center for Medical Ethics.
 She is also an adjunct assistant professor and co-director fo the graduate program in the Medical Humanities and Health Studies program at Indiana University-Purdue University, Indianapolis.
-Professor Hartsock is a Faculty Investigator at the Indiana University Center for Bioethics and a faculty member in the Bioethics and Subject Advocacy Program of the Indiana CTSI.
+Professor Hartsock is a Faculty Investigator at the Indiana University Center for Bioethics and a faculty member in the Bioethics and Participant Advocacy Program of the Indiana CTSI.

 Professor Hartsock received her Bachelor’s Degree in English with a concentration in writing from Butler University, her JD from McKinney School of Law, and her Master’s Degree in Philosophy (Bioethics) from Indiana University-Purdue University, Indianapolis.
 Additionally, she completed a fellowship in Clinical Medical Ethics at the Fairbanks Center for Medical Ethics at IU Health.
 Prior to becoming a faculty member at Indiana University, Professor Hartsock had an extensive career in healthcare litigation, primarily defending hospitals, clinicians, and long-term care facilities in Chicago, Illinois.